lucavb/webRowing/README.md

 ### by Luca Becker

-<p>this project generates a web page for the perp regatta software. for further information on perp see http://perp.de/</p>
+<p>This project generates a web page containing results and startlist based on the database of the perp regatta software.
+For further information on perp see http://perp.de/ .</p>
 <p>This project doesn't work with the perp database alone.
-You will need to either modify the getCurrentRace method or run the sortRaces project ( https://github.com/lucavb/sortRaces ).
-This project allows you to hide certain sections and sort them in case one section is squezzed in somewhere.</p>
+You will need to either modify the getCurrentRace method (check some old versions, startlist.js or result.js might still have the query) or run the sortRaces project ( https://github.com/lucavb/sortRaces ).
+This project allows you to hide certain sections and sort them in case one section is squezzed in somewhere.
+The second solution is recommended.</p>

 ## Preparation